ACEsuit/mace/docs/guide/openmm.rst

 The simplest use case is where the full system is simulated with the MACE potential.
 The simulation can be started from a ``.xyz`` file as follows, which will run the simulation for 1000 steps, reporting structures and run information every 100 steps

-``mace-md -f molecule.xyz --model_path /path/to/my-mace.model --steps 1000 --timestep 1.0 --integrator langevin --interval 100 --output_dir ./test_output``
+``mace-md -f molecule.xyz --ml_mol molecule.xyz --model_path /path/to/my-mace.model --steps 1000 --timestep 1.0 --integrator langevin --interval 100 --output_dir ./test_output``

 For a full set of command line argument options, run